Directorate of Science and Technology

-The Directorate of Science & Technology (DS&T) is the branch of the United States Central Intelligence Agency (CIA) tasked with collecting and analyzing information through technological means and develop technical systems in order to advance the CIA’s intelligence gathering.
+The Directorate of Science and Technology (DS&T) is the branch of the United States Central Intelligence Agency (CIA) tasked with collecting and analyzing information through technological means and developing technical systems to advance the CIA's intelligence gathering.

 History

 Formation

-On December 31, 1948, the CIA formed the Office of Scientific Intelligence (OSI), by merging the Scientific Branch in the Office of Reports and Estimates with the Nuclear Energy Group of the Office of Special Operations.
+On December 31, 1948, the CIA formed the Office of Scientific Intelligence (OSI) by merging the Scientific Branch in the Office of Reports and Estimates with the Nuclear Energy Group of the Office of Special Operations.

 In 1962, the CIA formed the Deputy Directorate of Research (DDR), headed by Herbert Scoville.
 Under it was the newly formed Office of Special Activities, along with the Office of ELINT and the Office of Research and Development, which were quickly integrated into the DDR.
 However, the OSI remained part of the Directorate of Operations.

 In 1963, Scoville resigned, frustrated by the unwillingness of other departments to transfer their responsibilities.
 Director of Central Intelligence John McCone asked Albert Wheelon to replace Scoville in the renamed Deputy Directorate of Science and Technology.
 The OSI was transferred to the Deputy Directorate of Science and Technology, along with the Office of Computer Services.

-In 1965, the Directorate was renamed again, to the Directorate of Science and Technology (DS&T), and in 1966 Carl Duckett succeeded Wheelon as the Deputy Director for Science and Technology.
+In 1965, the directorate was renamed to the Directorate of Science and Technology (DS&T), and in 1966, Carl Duckett succeeded Wheelon as the Deputy Director for Science and Technology.

 Further changes

 In April 1973, DCI James Schlesinger transferred the Technical Services Division of the Operations Directorate to the DS&T, where it would be renamed the Office of Technical Services (OTS).
 Its primary focus was technical support of CIA case officers in the field, including development of exotic weapons and eavesdropping devices and production of forged documents.
-It developed a poison pen and exploding seashells in an effort to assassinate Fidel Castro.
+It developed a poison pen and exploding seashells to assassinate Fidel Castro.

 In September 1995, Ruth David replaced James Hirsch as Deputy Director for Science and Technology, and established three new offices: the Clandestine Information Technology Office, the Office of Advanced Analytical Tools, and the Office of Advanced Projects.
 The Office of Research and Development was simultaneously abolished.

-In April 1999, Gary L. Smith became the Deputy Director for Science and Technology, then suddenly resigned, nine months later.
+In April 1999, Gary L. Smith became the Deputy Director for Science and Technology and resigned nine months later.
 DCI George Tenet quickly appointed a new deputy director, Joanne Isham.

-The Directorate of Science and Technology is organized to accommodate to classified personnel based on their technical strengths.
-Depending on their background and area of expertise, DS&T have:
+The Directorate of Science and Technology is organized to accommodate classified personnel based on their technical strengths.
+Depending on their background and area of expertise, DS&T has: